Amita Bhushan

 Amita Bhushan (born 5 February 1970) is an Indian politician, representing the Begusarai constituency on a Congress ticket in the Bihar Vidhan Sabha since 2015, her first stint as MLA.
 She is a member of Indian National Congress.
-Born and brought up in Begusarai, Bhushan is a social activist and fashion designer with an MA in Psychology.
+Born and brought up in Begusarai, Bhushan is a social activist and fashion designer with an MA in psychology.
 Her mother was an MP and her village is cheriya bariyarpur.

 Contributions

-Moved by the plight of the common masses in the field of public health, illiteracy, sanitation, hygiene, etc., she has floated a society in the name and style of CBRKC Foundation to make contributions to the extent its resources permit.
-The society runs without any aid or government support.
+She runs a society in the name of CBRKC Foundation and runs without any aid or government support.